 - Unit 2: Working with Objects and Properties

-- Unit 6: Arrays and Collections in C#
+- Unit 6: Arrays and Collections in VB

-- Unit 7: Objects, Classes, Inheritance, and Polymorphism in C#
+- Unit 7: Objects, Classes, Inheritance, and Polymorphism in VB

-To receive credit for this course, you will submit four assignments and write a Final Examination.
+To receive credit for this course, you will submit four assignments (two parts to each) and write a Final Examination.
 You will also be graded on your participation in online discussions.
-You must achieve a minimum grade of D (50 percent) on the examination, and a minimum overall course grade of D (50 percent).
+You must achieve a minimum grade of D (50%) on the examination, and a minimum overall course grade of D (50 percent).
 The chart below describes the credit weight associated with each course requirement.

 Course Assignments: Each assignment is based on work covered in this course website, the multimedia presentations, and resources from the reference textbook.
 Each assignment has two parts.
 Part A consists of at least one practical exercise, and Part B is an online quiz.
 To complete the practical exercises (Part A) you will develop applications and submit these applications by uploading .zip files.

 |Assignment 1 |

 |10%||After Unit 2||One practical exercise (8%) and an online quiz (2%)|

 |Assignment 2 |

 |20%||After Unit 4||Two practical exercises (16%) and an online quiz (4%)|

 |Assignment 3 |